nursultanramazanov/nursultanramazanov/docs/index.md

 ww16nuram.com ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown]ww16nuram.com
+For more details see [GitHub Flavored Markdown]

 ### Jekyll Themes